nicholasverdugo/Obsidian/Grad School Research/JTML 1-17.md

 	- {$Path-to-JTA-CMake}\\build\\src\\cost-functions\\Release
 	- {$Path-to-VTK}\\build\\src\\gpu\\Release
 	- If you still get errors about missing DLLs, restart Visual Studio and attempt to run again.

-## Notes on viewer and general VTK ish
--